simplifyd-systems/zerodata-sample-app/README.md

 ## FAQs
-- Why do I need to pass the sessionToken everytime I call an SDK function? : Some apps rely on constantly rotating tokens that are generated at runtime for security, hence a new token has to be supplied for each call to zerodata, if this is not the case for your implementation, feel free to use the same token all through the session
+- Why do I need to pass the sessionToken everytime I call an SDK function? : Some apps rely on constantly rotating tokens that are generated at runtime for security, hence a new token has to be supplied for each call to zerodata, if this is not the case for your implementation, feel free to use the same token all through the session.
-- What is the Zerodata is connected notification that shows up when a session is ongoing: This is a notification indicating a foreground that keeps the VPN connection alive for as long as needed, no extra battery power is drawn as a result.
+- What is the Zerodata is connected notification that shows up when a session is ongoing? : This is a notification indicating a foreground service that keeps the VPN connection alive for as long as needed, no extra battery power is drawn as a result.